 - Outside.
 If you want to get fresh air, walks alone outside in your neighborhood are okay, although you should wear a facemask.
 If you live in a dense urban area, it is better to stay inside.

 - Limit contact.
 You should keep a safe distance, like a separate room in your house, from those you live with.
 This includes both humans and pets.
 While there are no confirmed cases of coronavirus in pets, there is too little research to take the chance.

 - Postpone travel.
-Travel to Peru is suspended until April 26, 2020.
-However, when restored, it is still highly advised that individuals with COVID-19 not travel.
+When travel to Peru is restored, it is highly advised that individuals with COVID-19 not travel.
 This helps avoid spread to others and allows the individual to effectively heal.
 A better idea is to postpone your trip to a later date when you are well.

 If you contract coronavirus in Peru, here are steps to follow:

 - Follow the advice of local authorities.

 - Call your travel health insurance provider to find a doctor near you.

 - Make a doctor’s appointment and follow the doctor’s advice.

 - Call your travel agent to make appropriate arrangements/postponements of your current bookings.

 - Practice home isolation.
 Stay indoors, away from other people, and out of public spaces.